 Angharad has worked in clinical practice, nurse education (HE & NHS) and research for the last 25 years.
 In addition to her RN Child Branch qualification (Staffordshire University) and clinical background in paediatric nursing, she is also a Specialist Community Public Health Nurse - School Nursing (Northeast Wales Institute of HE – now Glyndwr University) and is a Registered Nurse Teacher with the Nursing and Midwifery Council having completed her PGCE (incorporating the Diploma in Teaching in the Lifelong Learning Sector) with the University of Wales, Newport, where she won a local Outstanding Achievement award.

 She has experience and specific interest in community nursing models, One Health principles, healthcare research, rural health – particularly rural healthcare workforces, rural service/educational delivery models and health and wellbeing within agricultural communities.
-She is currently completing her PhD thesis with Aberystwyth University and hopes to submit in 2022.
+She completed her PhD with Aberystwyth University in 2023.

 Additional Information